paketo-buildpacks/rfcs/0000-repo-migration.md

 ### Repo:

-Buildpack implementation repositories should be descriptively named and exclude any reference to 'buildpack' or 'Cloud Native Buildpack'.
+Buildpack implementation repositories should be descriptively named and exclude any reference to "buildpack" or "Cloud Native Buildpack".

 Ex: